tigoe/hue-control/README.md

     	}
     ]

 Now you're ready to write code for your hub.
-Regardless of what environment you're programming in, you'll use the username you established here.
+Regardless of what environment you're programming in, you can use the username you established here.
+Most apps establish a unique username for the app.

 Assuming you have a Hue user set up on the hub, and you've got a lamp already connected to the hub, here's a quick set of commands to test from the command line, using curl.
 The first couple of commands establish your username and hub address in command line interface environment variables so you don't have to retype them.
 ````